mathisbot/homomorph-rust/README.md

 It is still more efficient to decrypt, operate and then re-encrypt the data.
 This limits the use of the system to applications where security is paramount, and takes precedence over speed.

 It's worth remembering that the system is inherently slow, as each bit is ciphered as a polynomial whose degree is at least $d+d'$ (the degree skyrockets with each homomorphic operation), and that no system that is both secure and fast has yet been found.

+## Good practices

+The properties of homomorphic encryption make it a great candidate for calculations in unsafe environments.

+In general, it's best to encrypt/decrypt locally, and only perform homomorphic operations on the external environment.

+If this is not possible, it may be worth taking certain precautions:
+- Zeroize memory using `zeroize` (it is done for `SecretKey`)
+- Protect memory by using `mimalloc` with its `secure` feature enabled (`mimalloc` will generally improve performance).

 ## System